 Pro Tip: Coordinating with your roommate before the term starts can save you the awkwardness of showing up with one of two coffee makers.

-- Dish soap, washable sponges, and tea towels
+-Dish soap, washable sponges, and Swedish Dish Cloths

 Pro Tip: By choosing Dropps laundry detergent pods, you can save on space in your cramped dorm room.
 An entire semester’s worth of detergent can fit in a coffee can!